 Surgical site infections are the second most common type of healthcare associated infection in U.S. hospitals.
 A surgical site infection is an infection that occurs after surgery, in the part of the body where the surgery was performed.
 Many such infections involve the skin only, but some are more serious and in tissues under the skin or in an organ.
 These are called deep incisional and organ/space surgical site infections.

 Many surgical site infections may be prevented by measures such as administration of an antibiotic and proper preparation of the skin prior to surgery.
 At Cedars-Sinai, our goal is to continually reduce the number of infections.
 We measure our performance by tracking the observed vs. expected rate of infection.

 Hysterectomy Surgical Site Infection Ratio

-California hospitals are required to report these deep incisional and organ/space surgical site infections to the California Department of Public Health (CDPH) and the Centers for Disease Control and Reporting National Healthcare Safety Network (NHSN).
-The CDPH is required to risk adjust the data according to NHSN protocols.
+California hospitals are required to report these deep incisional and organ/space surgical site infections to the California Department of Public Health and the National Healthcare Safety Network, part of the Centers for Disease Control and Prevention (CDC).
+The California department is required to adjust the data for risk factors according to the federal network's protocols.
 The risk adjustment methodology uses national data to compare the actual number of infections to the expected number, based on the age and health of the surgery patients.